-The Law Likely Requires At Least a Partial Refund of Prepaid Fees Due to Closure of Recreational Facilities and Thus All League Games; However, How Hard a Player Pushes the Issue Should be Carefully Considered Lest the Player Offend the Team or League and Lose the Opportunity to Join and Play in the Future.
+The Law Will Likely Require At Least a Partial Refund of Prepaid Fees Due to Closure of Recreation Facilities; However, a Player Should Carefully Consider How Hard to Push the Issue Lest the Team or League Withdraw the Opportunity to Join and Play in the Future.

 A Helpful Guide For How to Evalute a Legal Position Regarding Prepaid Fees Involving Recreational Sports League Contracts

-Kick it, KICK IT is a shout unheard from the sidelines of soccer fields during the summer of 2020 whereas the closure of sports facilities and requirements for social distancing have kept both players and fans away from the fields.
+He Shoots, HE SCORES is a phrase unheard from the stands of summer league rinks during the off season 2020 whereas the closure of sports facilities and requirements for social distancing have kept both players and fans away from the rinks.
 Sadly, in addition to the lack of social outlet and recreational activity, many players, sponsors, among others, lost monies prepaid to the leagues, tournament organizers, bus operators, among others, due to the legally mandated shutdown of sporting activities and closure of facilities, such as the hockey rinks, as well as non-essential businesses such as concession stand operations, among other things.

 The mandated closures and league operation shutdowns arises per an enforceable Order issued in accordance to the O. Reg.
 82/20 to the Emergency Management and Civil Protection Act, R.S.O.
 1990, c.
 E.9, that became effective on March 24 2020.
 As an unfortunate consequence, summer hockey league operations, among other sports, were suspended and the players and teams are now looking at a much shortened season, or even a fully lost season if the Covid19 Crisis is significantly prolonged.

 Rights and Duties